It's the organisation!

 Executive Summary

 In recent articles we explored how a perceived lack of data is not the barrier to commercially impactful decision making in online channels, and that software is not the promised solution.
-This begs the question – what is the real challenge organisations must address to see greater impact if their investments?
+This begs the question – what is the real challenge organisations must address in order to see greater impact of their investments?

 The problem?
 It’s the organisation!

-It is inefficiencies in the operating model that most significantly hold back effective decision making and commercial impact of digital teams, many organisations struggle to effectively align the three components essential for success in digital effectiveness; People, Proficiency and Process.
+It is inefficiencies in the operating model that most significantly hold back effective decision making and commercial impact of digital teams with many organisations struggling to effectively align the three components essential for success in digital effectiveness; People, Proficiency and Process.

-By mapping organisational effectiveness against these criteria, decision makers and digital leads can obtain an unbiased, holistic, view of their operating model to identify where, and why, they need to improve.
-This, often, reveals that organisations do not struggle for lack of people or proficiency but rather lack effective processes for data, insight and experimentation.
-Holding back otherwise ambitious, capable teams from delivering impact.
+By mapping organisational effectiveness against these criteria, decision makers and digital leads can obtain a holistic view of their operating model to identify where, and why, they need to improve.
+This often reveals that organisations do not struggle for lack of people or proficiency but rather through the lack of effective processes for data, insight and experimentation that hold back otherwise ambitious, capable teams from delivering impact.

-An ineffective process experimentation and innovation in online channels results in an operating model that prioritises opinion and volume (looking busy) over informed and effectively prioritised innovation programmes.
-As a result, despite significant energy from teams, organisations fails to see impact.
+An ineffective process experimentation in online channels results in an operating model that prioritises opinion and volume over informed and effectively prioritised investments.
+As a result, despite significant energy invested from teams, organisations fail to see impact.

-To unleash your team for impact, you must unblock the operating model.
+To unlock commercial impact, you must unblock the operating model.

 The Challenge

-Organisations are not struggling for a lack of data or software, but because of the way they operate.
-The core issue is straightforward: It’s the organisation.
+Organisations are not struggling due to the lack of data or software, but rather because of the way they operate.
+The barrier to effective decision making is not a lack of data or the need for more technology: It’s the organisation.

-Inefficiencies, unclear decision-making structures, and outdated ways of working prevent digital teams from turning insight into commercial impact.
-Although most organisations recognise that something feels “off”, few can diagnose the precise challenges and limitation behind slowing performance.
-This lack of clarity leads to well‑meaning but ineffective initiatives, such as expensive transformation programmes that often fail to solve the underlying issues.
+Inefficiencies, unclear decision-making structures and outdated ways of working prevent digital teams from turning insight into commercial impact.
+Whilst many organisations recognise that something feels “off”, few can diagnose the precise challenges behind slowing performance.
+This leads to well‑meaning but rarely effective programmes of investment, digital transformation and costly consulting engagements that in many cases fail to solve the underlying issues.

 • Insufficient capacity